-Although general intelligence has been found to be a good predictor of potential success in a job, recent research suggests that other, more specific forms of intelligence may also be useful in predicting job success.
-One aspect of these other intelligence constructs that is particularly encouraging is that they can be developed.
-As such, if a particular type of intelligence were demonstrated to have an especially positive impact on individuals’ success in a given field, then education and training in this field could emphasize cultivating this form of intelligence in the people studying it.
+Although general intelligence has been found to be a good predictor of success in a job, recent research suggests that other, more specific forms of intelligence may also be useful in predicting job success.
+One aspect of these other intelligence concepts that is particularly encouraging is that they can be developed.
+As such, if a particular type of intelligence was demonstrated to have an especially positive impact on success in a given field, then education and training in this field could emphasize cultivating this form of intelligence in the people studying it.

 The findings of this study may be useful to educators, financial backers of entrepreneurs, and entrepreneurs themselves.
 By emphasizing hands-on, practical experiences in the training and development of entrepreneurs, future entrepreneurial success may be enhanced.
 As noted earlier, entrepreneurs are important for a number of reasons, not the least of which is their ability to be dynamic forces for change in industry, and their related ability to contribute to job creation.

 Baum, J. R., Bird, B. J., & Singh, S. (2011).
 The practical intelligence of entrepreneurs: Antecedents and a link with new venture growth.
 Personnel Psychology, 64, 397-425.